tobua/react-sprite/README.md

 Can be either a link to an inline sprite like `#arrow` or to an external sprite with the URL in front `sprite.svg#arrow`.

-`polyfill` default false
+`any` optional (className, onClick etc.)

-If true is passed the polyfill will allways be used and if false is set then it will never be used.
+Any other props can be passed to the component as well and will be added to the top node.